How to Prepare CRUSHS

 The texture is powdery or crumbly

-Be sure you froze your pint the full 24 hours - it makes a difference.
+Be sure you freeze your pint the full 24 hours - it makes a big difference.
+The colder the freezer temp the better.

 It’s not sweet enough